quentinb69/go-forward-auth/README.md

 - / for html rendering and forward-auth url
   - return 401 and a "Login page" if no valid JWT and invalid credentials supplied
   - return 300 if no valid JWT and valid credentials supplied (means you logged-in succesfully)
-  - return 200 and a "Welcome <user> page" if valid JWT
+  - return 200 and a "Welcome page" if valid JWT
 - /logout to logout
   - return 401 if invalid JWT
   - return 200 if valid JWT